School of Art, Design and Architecture

 Study location Plymouth

 Digital Media Design will teach you high-level industry production skills including coding, 3D modelling, UI/UX (user interface and user experience) design, creative practice and design.
-You’ll get a chance to make games, websites, apps and interactive and virtual reality experiences.
+You’ll get a chance to make games, websites, apps, interactive and virtual reality experiences.
 At the cutting edge of art and design for 28 years, the Institute of Digital Art and Technology has graduates across digital creative industries worldwide – working for Apple, Nintendo, Spotify and Sony.

 Careers with this subject